My first matcha was horrible.

 Why I Even Started Caring About This

 Two things at once.
 I liked that.
+Also red: Green Tea for Weight Loss

 The weight situation was simpler: I’d put on about 9 pounds slowly over 18 months, and my clothes were uncomfortable.
 Nothing dramatic.
 But enough to want to do something that wasn’t just “eat less,” which I’d tried and found miserable.